ChenWendi2001/cs158-data-structure-project/README.md

 # Project for SJTU CS158 Data Structure(Honor) Spring 2020

-- Vector and Deque has been finished.
+- Vector and Deque have been finished.